Slamy/Wiki_MiSTer/Core-configuration-string.md

 * F,{Ext}[,{Text}] - Load file button. {Ext} is a string of 3 character extensions.
 For example, BINGEN would be BIN and GEN extensions.
 Optional {Text} string is the text that is displayed before the extensions like "Load RAM".
 If {Text} is not specified, then default is Load \*.
 * R{Index},{Name} - Same as T option but closes the OSD after selecting.
 Convenient for Reset option.
 * S{Slot},{Ext}[,{Text}] - Mount SD card button. {Slot} is a value from 0-3.
 Up to four images can be mounted at the same time. {Ext} - same as in F option.
 Optional {Text} string is the text that is displayed before the extensions like "Load RAM".
 If {Text} is not specified, then default is Mount \*.

+Note that the options are expected in a given order and MiSTer will fail to parse them correctly if the order is not that one.
+Check the option order in well stablished cores and copy it for your own core.